discordjs/guide/guide/sharding/README.md

 :::

 ::: tip
 Apart from ShardingManager, discord.js also supports a sharding mode known as Internal sharding.
 Internal sharding creates multiple websocket connections from the same process, and does not require major code changes.
-To enable, simply pass `shardCount: 'auto'` to the Client constructor.
-However, internal sharding is not ideal for bigger bots due to high memory usage of the single main process and is not further discussed in this guide.
+To enable it, simply pass `shards: 'auto'` as ClientOptions to the Client constructor.
+However, internal sharding is not ideal for bigger bots due to high memory usage of the single main process and will not be further discussed in this guide.
 :::

 ## Sharding file